-On Friday, the federal government enacted the Coronavirus Aid, Relief, and Economic Security Act ( CARES Act), which is a comprehensive bill designed to help stabilize the United States economy during the coronavirus pandemic.
+On Friday, the federal government enacted the Coronavirus Aid, Relief, and Economic Security Act ( CARES Act), a comprehensive bill designed to help stabilize the United States economy during the coronavirus pandemic.
 Title II of the CARES Act strengthens and provides extended unemployment benefits that would not otherwise be available to impacted workers.

-- They have been diagnosed with coronavirus or are experiencing symptoms of the virus that require medical diagnosis.
+- They have been diagnosed with coronavirus or are experiencing symptoms of the virus that require a medical diagnosis.

 - A member of their household has been diagnosed with coronavirus.

 - They are providing care for a family member or member of their household diagnosed with coronavirus.

 - A member of their household for which they have primary caregiver responsibility is unable to attend school or another facility that has been closed due to coronavirus.
 Because of this closure, they cannot work.

 - They are unable to work because of a quarantine imposed as a result of the public health emergency.

 - They are unable to work because they have been advised to self-quarantine by a doctor.

 Workers who can work remotely with pay or who have received paid sick leave or other paid leave benefits are not eligible to receive benefits under this program.